Regulation of Medicine

 Employers are encouraged to consult their counsel of choice to review subpoenas to determine their validity, scope, time to respond, and whether there is a need to address procedural or substantive concerns.
 Most jurisdictions2 require a subpoena to contain certain minimal information to be deemed valid.
 Under the federal rules governing civil litigation, for instance, to be valid, the subpoena must: 1) state the name of the court that issued the subpoena; 2) provide the title of the relevant court proceeding and its civil-action number; 3) include a statement as to whether the subpoena is commanding the responding party to appear, testify, or produce records; and 4) provide information to the named party about their rights to object to the subpoena and duties to respond to the subpoena.3 The subpoena also will provide the time within which a response must be provided.

 Although many states follow the federal rules for what it takes to issue a valid subpoena, other states maintain different or additional rules for issuing or responding to third-party subpoenas.
-A chart of illustrative states considerations appears at end of this article.

 2. Can I Object to Responding to a Subpoena?